 The Henkelion Cat Carrier is based on a classic straight-sided holdall design, meaning there’s room for your cat to move around in here.
 As well as having a zipped door at either end, the top and one side of this carrier can also be opened.
 These doors are wider, which makes it easier to use with them with bigger cats or those who struggle when being placed in a carrier.

-This carrier is airline approved and measures 15 x 9 x 9 inches.
+This option on our best cat carriers for scared cats list is airline approved and measures 15 x 9 x 9 inches.
 We would advise using something to secure the zippers on this carrier, as some cats can manage to get their paw through the small gap between the pair of zippers on each door and then push them open.
 It does take dexterity and skill, but it’s something to watch out for!
 Using a cable tie or piece of ribbon to tie the zips together is a good solution.

 5. Pet Magasin 001 Airline Approved Cat Carrier